friedow/rofi-scripts/README.md

-# rofi-workspace
+# tucan.os - rofi-scripts
-List git repositories and launch editor, terminal and git-gui with one keystroke.
+Custom rofi modi for tucan.os.

+## rofi-projects
+Lists git repositories in the home directory and opens them using VSCode.